stacks-network/stacks-core/docs/search.md

 recommend using a local node because the search subsystem issues thousands of calls to Blockstack Core for re-indexing and remote nodes can slow down performance.

-- **Step 3:** Fetch the data for the .id namespace and respective profiles:
+- **Step 3:** Fetch the data for the .id namespace and respective profiles.
+Note, you may want to redirect stderr to a file, as there is a lot of debug output.

 ```
+$ cd api/

 $ python -m search.fetch_data --fetch_namespace

 $ python -m search.fetch_data --fetch_profiles